Yaoir/VideoPoker-Go-WebAssembly/README.md

 The app works well with desktop web browsers (Firefox, Chrome, Opera, and Safari), but support on mobile devices is limited.
 You may need to wait some seconds (up to 15 seconds for Firefox on my old tablet) for the game to load.

-The app may not load properly either when the app is first started, or when the page is reloaded (refreshed).
+On mobile devices, the app may not load properly either when the app is first started, or when the page is reloaded (refreshed).
 When it fails, an error message is displayed in the brown text below the "Video Poker" title line.
 This bug seems to be the same as issue #27462: https://github.com/golang/go/issues/27462

 Firefox for Android fails with the error message **Error Loading WebAssembly - out of memory**, and Chromium-based browswers (Google Chrome and Opera) fail with **Error Loading WebAssembly - RangeError: WebAssembly Instantiation: Out of memory: wasm memory**.

-If this happens to you, try reloading the page.
+If this happens to you, try restarting the browser, and don't open any other web pages besides the video poker app.
 This often succeeds with Firefox for Android.

 ##### Ending the game